byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-Since our model uses a mass matrix, we also need to define a new method for the [`get_mass_matrix`](@ref) function (or [`get_mass_matrix!`](@ref) if the model's functions are in-place functions).
+Since our model uses a mass matrix, we also need to define a new method for the [`get_mass_matrix`](@ref) function (or [`get_mass_matrix!`](@ref) function if the model's functions are in-place functions).
 For constant mass matrices, these functions are called without the `λ`, `d`, `p`, and `t` arguments.

 ```@example developer
-function get_mass_matrix(::MyTypicalSection, q, r, p, t)
+function get_mass_matrix(::MyTypicalSection, x, y, p, t)
     # extract structural parameters
-    a, b, kh, kθ, m, xθ, Ip = p
+    kh, kθ, m, Sθ, Iθ = p
     # calculate mass matrix
-    return @SMatrix [1 0 0 0; 0 1 0 0; 0 0 m m*b*xθ; 0 0 m*b*xθ Ip]
+    return @SMatrix [1 0 0 0; 0 1 0 0; 0 0 m Sθ; 0 0 Sθ Iθ]
 end
 nothing #hide
 ```

 ## Performance Overloads

 The code we have presented so far fully defines the governing equations for the structural state variables of the typical section model.
-At this point, if the jacobian of the governing differential equations of the typical section model with respect to the state variables, inputs, and/or parameters is needed by a differential equations solver and/or for a stability analysis, it will be calculated automatically using the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package.
-Alternatively, jacobians may be specified manually, in order to avoid the computational expenses associated with automatic differentiation.
+At this point, we can either provide custom definitions for the jacobians associated with these governing equations, or allow the jacobians to be calculated using forward automatic differentiation enabled by the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package.
+While the latter approach is convenient, the former approach typically allows for lower computational expenses when computing jacobians.

-The jacobian of the right hand side of the governing equations with respect to the state variables may be manually defined using the [`get_state_jacobian`](@ref) function for out-of-place models and [`get_state_jacobian!`](@ref) function for in-place models.
+The jacobian of the right hand side of the governing equations with respect to the state variables may be defined using the [`get_state_jacobian`](@ref) function for out-of-place models or [`get_state_jacobian!`](@ref) function for in-place models.

 ```@example developer
 function get_state_jacobian(::MyTypicalSection, q, r, p, t)